 The biographical files include curricula vitae, performance schedules and programs, and a wide variety of clippings, many of which relate to her dance performances.

 The education files contain many lecture and reading notes.
 Also here is considerable research material related to her master's thesis.
-Three folders of her lecture notes on Lew Sarett's courses in poetry have been transferred to the Lew Sarett Papers, Series 20/9(Box 10).

 The general correspondence primarily concerns her professional and academic activities.
 The "Angels, etc." material (Box 7, Folder 1) is a scrapbook containing letters honoring her twenty years of directing the Christmas pageant at the Glenview Community Church.
 The remainder of the subject correspondence is related to various dance organizations and to her work in the last half of the 1930s arranging a variety of performances and classes in Chicago by such dancers as Martha Graham and Harold Kreutzberg.
 Persons using the subject folders should also consult related dates in the general correspondence.